-Domestic battery storage is a rapidly evolving technology that is typically used alongside solar PV.
-(It can also be used with a domestic wind turbine, but we’re focusing on solar in this guide.)
-It allows surplus electricity generated by solar panels to be stored for later use rather than exported to the National Grid.
+Battery storage is a rapidly evolving technology that is typically used alongside solar PV.
+It allows surplus electricity generated by solar panels to be stored for later use rather than being exported to the Grid.

-If you have solar PV you can generate plenty of electricity when the sun is shining.
-But on overcast days you’ll make less, and you’ll make none at all at night.
+If you have solar panels you can generate plenty of electricity when the sun is shining.
+But on overcast days the solar panels will make less, and no electricity will be made at night.
 This generation pattern often doesn’t match up with when households want to use electricity - it’s at night when you want the lights on and to use appliances like a dishwasher or TV.
 Especially if you work away from home during the day.

-If your solar panels generate electricity and you don’t use it, it ends up being fed into the National Grid.
+If your solar panels generate electricity and you don’t use it, the surplus electric will be fed into the National Grid.
 You will only get paid a small amount for exported electric.
 This will be not as much as you save if you use the power yourself.

-This is where battery storage comes in.
+This is where battery storage is game changing.
 If you can store the electricity generated during the day, there is less need to consume electricity – e.g. run your washing machine – when the sun is shining and you’ll use more of the power you generate and save money.